|Chapter 17: The Stages of Maggie's Descent During Her Walk to the East River

 "Two or three theatres emptied a crowd upon the storm-swept pavements...The pavements became tossing seas of umbrellas....A girl of the painted cohorts of the city went along the street....
 Crossing glittering avenues, she went into the throng emerging from the places of forgetfulness."

 1. A tall young man, smoking a cigarette with a sublime

 air, strolled near the girl.
 He had on evening dress, a moustache, a

 chrysanthemum, and a look of ennui, all of which he kept carefully

 2. A stout gentleman, with pompous and philanthropic whiskers, went stolidly by, the broad of his back sneering at the girl.

 3. A belated man in business clothes, and in haste to catch a car, bounced against her shoulder.
 "Hi, there, Mary, I beg your pardon!
 Brace up, old girl."

 The girl walked on out of the realm of restaurants and saloons.
 She passed more glittering avenues and went into darker blocks than those where the crowd travelled.

-4. A young man in light overcoat and derby hat received a glance
+4. A young man in light overcoat and derby hat received

-thrusting his hands in his pockets and making a mocking smile
+at her, thrusting his hands in his pockets and making a mocking smile

 5. A laboring man marched along with bundles under his arms.
 To her remarks, he replied: "It's a fine evenin', ain't it?"